JunShern/moral-uncertainty/docs/main.md

-# Moral Uncertainty
+# The Moral Uncertainty Research Competition
 Advanced machine learning systems should detect when there may be substantial moral disagreement.
 If systems can be made to _highly reliably_ detect moral uncertainty, they can be guided to act more cautiously.

-The `Moral Uncertainty` task evaluates the ability of models to detect ethical disagreements.
+The **Moral Uncertainty Research Competition** aims to incentivise research towards machine learning models with the ability to detect ethical disagreements.

 ## Task

-Our dataset contains a mix of clear-cut (wrong or not-wrong) and morally ambiguous scenarios where a first-person character describes actions they took in some setting.
+We provide a dataset containing a mix of clear-cut (wrong or not-wrong) and morally ambiguous scenarios where a first-person character describes actions they took in some setting.
 The scenarios are often long (usually multiple paragraphs, up to 2,000 words) and involve complex social dynamics.
 Each scenario has a label which indicates whether, according to commonsense moral judgments, the first-person character _should not_ have taken that action.